DNKonanov/snapper-man-test/docs/source/usercases.rst

 In the previous example, we generated a list of potential H.pylori A45 methylation sites, and few of them has not been described earlier (such as CCAG, GAAC and GGRGA).

-In this example, we will use Snapper for the analysis of H. pylori A45 mutant knocked-out on a gene encoding a methyltransferase with unknown specificity in order to confirm the a new MTase with experimentally.
+In this example, we will use Snapper for the analysis of H. pylori A45 mutant knocked-out on a gene encoding a methyltransferase with unknown specificity in order to confirm a new MTase experimentally.
 So, in contrast to the previous case, we expect to see only one motif that has a significant signal shift in comparison with the wild type.

 The running command::